 Ask the Expert: 9 Must-Haves in a Bathroom Remodel

 Bathroom remodels are very popular these days.
-It's a major facelift for one of the most important rooms of the house and you don't have to spend a lot to accomplish a lot.
+It's a major facelift for one of the most important rooms in the house and you don't have to spend a lot to accomplish a lot.
 If you’re trying to decide where you’d like to splurge, consider these bathroom must-have items.

 Good quality shower fixtures.

 Spend the money to get the right fixtures the first time.
 If the inner parts are made of plastic, not chrome, it will drastically affect the longevity of the fixture.
 Once everything has been tiled and looks perfect, the last thing you want to do is punch a hole in the shower to switch out an inferior fixture.
-Low quality fixtures will end up costing you more in the long run.
+Low-quality fixtures will end up costing you more in the long run.

 This has been a trend for the past few years and looks like it is here to stay for a while!
 There are many different options for rain showers and how to incorporate them in your new shower.
 Depending on the size of the shower and your personal preference, you can have the rain shower installed on the ceiling directly over the center of the shower, or you can add a rain shower head to your wall mount arm.
 They offer many different sizes of shower heads so they will look perfect in your newly designed shower.